ogkunald/Torrent-Drive-Telegram-Bot-Using-Colab/README.md

 ### Tutorial
 1. Contact @BotFather in your Telegram messenger
 1. To get a token, send BotFather a message that says <code>/newbot</code> and paste token into **confi.cfg** file.
 2. When asked for a name and username  for your new bot choose username such as something that ends with the word <code>_bot</code>.
-For example, <code>drivebottyl3r_bot</code>
+For example <code>drivebottyl3r_bot</code>
 3. If your chosen name is available, BotFather will send you a token
 4. Save the token
 5. To set Description for your bot in BotFather do the following: